philipturner/alphafold-metal/README.md

 The official AlphaFold repository uses JAX, which graph-compiles code with XLA for optimal performance on Nvidia GPUs.
 Here, I have optimized it for Apple GPUs so that I can use it on my MacBook Pro for nanotechnology research.
 These intense optimizations could greatly speedup my workflow - searching for proteins that may be used for transistors or memory cells.
 Such proteins have never been produced in living organisms, but genetically engineered bacteria can mass-produce them for real-world hardware.
 Since I don't know what the proteins will be, I need to rapidly search a vast solution space, with minimal latency and no restraints like Colab usage limits.

-- Goal: Port the entire framework in a single day using PythonKit and MPSGraph, using https://github.com/lucidrains/alphafold2 as a reference.
+- Goal: Port the entire framework in a few days using PythonKit and MPSGraph, using https://github.com/lucidrains/alphafold2 as a reference.
 - Afterward, compare performance to the Colab notebook that uses an Nvidia K80.
 Prove it runs faster on my M1 Max, then ridiculously optimize it for inference performance.

 ## Day 0